What You Need to Know

 It may be worth the increased cost to pay for full coverage if your truck maintains its value in the long term.

 This is another optional form of insurance coverage.
-GAP coverage is for vehicles that are tied to a lease, paying the difference between the totaled car’s value and loan balance.
+Gap insurance is for vehicles that are tied to a loan or lease, paying the difference between the totaled car’s value and loan balance.
 Purchasing this coverage may be a great idea if your car is worth less than your loan balance.

 How to Determine How Much Used Car Insurance You Need